 After double Q1 exits in 2016 and 2017, Sauber returned to the top half of the grid in 2018, with both cars reaching the final part of qualifying, and Marcus Ericsson qualifying a career-best seventh.
 It was the first time since 2007 that both Sauber drivers had reached Q3.

-Felipe Massa recorded Sauber’s best grid slot at Interlagos, with fourth in 2004.
+Felipe Massa recorded Sauber’s best qualifying result at Interlagos, with fourth in 2004.
 In 2021, both Kimi Raikkonen and Antonio Giovinazzi were out in Q2, while both drivers were out in Q1 in 2022 – though they moved up to 13th and 14th in the Sprint.
 Both drivers were out in Q1 once again in 2023.

 WINS: 0, POLES: 1, PODIUMS: 0 | 2023 SAO PAULO GRAND PRIX RESULT: HULKENBERG 12th, MAGNUSSEN DNF

 Kevin Magnussen recorded the Haas team’s first ever pole position in Formula 1 by setting the fastest time on Friday afternoon in 2022.
 While Magnussen mastered the wet, he lost positions in the Saturday race and started only eighth – which is still one of the team’s best starting positions at the track.

 Haas scored at the Brazilian Grand Prix for the first and so far only time in 2018.
 Both Romain Grosjean and Magnussen scored points in 2018, with eighth and ninth place finishes.
 It marked the first season where neither Haas car failed to finish the race.